mattyv/FlashRadixTree/README.md

 How does a Radix tree differ from a Trie?
 A Radix tree is a prefix flavour of a Trie.
 It compresses the trie by merging nodes with a single child to form strings of prefixes.

-Below is an example of a Trie containing the words "go" "google" "goggles", "hell", "hellow" "hollow".
+Below is an example of a Trie containing the words "go" "google" "goggles", "hell", "hello" "hollow".

 ```
 Root